-The portfolio management team seeks to construct a portfolio of issuers that have high or improving ROIC, quality management, a strong competitive position and that are trading at attractive valuations.
-The Fund invests, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities and in derivatives and other instruments that have economic characteristics similar to such securities.
-The principal type of equity securities in which the Fund invests is common stock.
-The Fund may invest in the securities of issuers of all capitalization sizes; and a substantial number of the issuers in which the Fund invests are large-capitalization issuers.
+The Fund invests, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of mid-capitalization companies and in derivatives and other instruments that have economic characteristics similar to such securities.
+The principal type of equity security in which the Fund invests is common stock.

-The Fund considers an issuer to be a large-capitalization issuer if it has a market capitalization, at the time of purchase, within the range of the largest and smallest capitalized companies included in the Russell 1000[®] Index during the most recent 11-month period (based on month-end data) plus the most recent data during the current month.
-As of December 31, 2019, the capitalization of companies in the Russell 1000[®] Index ranged from \$823 million to \$1.3 trillion.
+The Fund considers an issuer to be a mid-capitalization issuer if it has a market capitalization, at the time of purchase, within the range of the largest and smallest capitalized issuers included in the Russell Midcap® Index during the most recent 11-month period (based on month-end data) plus the most recent data during the current month.
+As of December 31, 2018, the capitalization of issuers in the Russell Midcap® Index ranged from \$386.5 million to \$67.9 billion.
+The Russell Midcap® Index measures the performance of the 800 smallest issuers with the lowest market capitalization in the Russell 1000® Index.
+The Russell 1000® Index is a widely recognized, unmanaged index of equity securities of the 1,000 largest issuers in the Russell 3000® Index, which measures the performance of the 3,000 largest U.S. issuers based on total market capitalization.
+The issuers in the Russell Midcap® Index are considered representative of medium-sized issuers.